alanmacdoug/astrowind/src/data/post/2026-09-14-email-authentication-basics.md

 ---
-draft: false
+draft: true
-title: Email Authentication Basics: SPF, DKIM and DMARC Without the Jargon
+title: "Email Authentication Basics: SPF, DKIM and DMARC Without the Jargon"
 excerpt: >-
   What SPF, DKIM and DMARC actually do, why the major inbox providers made them mandatory, and how to check your own domain in seconds.